Dutch States Navy: Financing

 Though usually the aspect of financing of a military force is seen as "derivative," in the case of the States Navy, as with the States Army it played an important formative role, and influenced the peculiarities of the organisation also.
 Unlike the Army, which was made up primarily of mercenaries, the Navy was made up primarily of Dutch natives.

-The financial institutions of the Dutch Republic, including its banking system that allowed it raise large amounts of capital at small rates of interest (see Financial history of the Dutch Republic), allowed the Republic to "punch above its weight" in military matters.
+The financial institutions of the Dutch Republic, including its banking system that allowed it to raise large amounts of capital at low rates of interest (see Financial history of the Dutch Republic), made it possible for the Republic to "punch above its weight" in military matters.
 Without the international "open market" for money the Republic, with its population of about 1.5 million in the 17th century, would simply have lacked the manpower base to compete with countries like Spain (10 million inhabitants in the period in question) and France (20 million).